rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 1 directory, 2 files
 ~~~

-## First take
+## First prototype

-Using a text editor, create a file called `webserver_v1.js`.
-We need to do several things in JavaScript to build our static web server.
+Using a text editor, I create a file called `webserver_v1.js`.
+I need to do several things in JavaScript to build our static web server.

 1. import a function called `serveDir` from the "@std/http/file-server" module
 2. We need to set two constants, our port number and root document path
 3. It is helpful to display the setting for the port and document root when the server starts up
 4. We can using Deno's built in `serve` method to handle inbound requests and then dispatch them to `serveDir`

-Let's start with our import, `"@std/http/file-server`.
+Let's start with the import, `"@std/http/file-server`.
 Notice that it starts with and "@".
-This indicates to the JavaScript runtime that the full URL to the module is found in a import map.
+This indicates to the JavaScript runtime that the full URL to the module is defined by an import map.
 When you build a Deno project you can generate a file called `deno.json`.
-It will include a mapping of module names.
+It will include an the import map.
 The `deno add` command provides a really easy way to manage this mapping.
-As of Deno 2 the standard modules are available from [jsr.io](https://jsr.io), a JavaScript registry.
-The module `@std/http/file-server`.
+As of Deno 2 the standard modules are available from [jsr.io](https://jsr.io), a reliable JavaScript registry.
+This includes our standard module `@std/http/file-server`.
 I can "add" it  to my project using the following command.

 ~~~shell
 deno add jsr:@std/http/file-server
 ~~~

 If the "deno.json" file does not exist this command will create it otherwise it will update it to reflect the new module.
-If you look inside it after running this command you'll see something like this.
+If you look inside the "deno.json" file after running this command you'll see an import map.

 ~~~json
 {